 The “University” residence classification must not be confused with a person’s “civil” residence status.
 In-state residence requires a bona fide permanent domicile in excess of 12 months, as explained in the ISU residency regulations.
 Holders of undergraduate degrees from Indiana State University, who at the time of graduation were residents of the State of Indiana, shall, for the purpose of subsequent registrations in the University, be classified as residents of Indiana.
 Questions concerning residence status should be referred to the Office of Registration and Records, Indiana State University.

-Non-resident Tuition.
-In addition to the combined fees required of all students, those who are classified as non-residents of the State of Indiana must pay additional non-resident tuition for study during the regular academic year and summer sessions.
+Non-Resident Tuition.
+In addition to the academic fees required of all students plus the student recreation center fee, if enrolled in six or more on-campus hours, those students classified as non-residents of the State of Indiana must pay additional non-resident tuition for study during the regular academic year and summer sessions.

 Students scheduling classes by utilization of the Web system must obtain important financial messages regarding payment responsibilities at the conclusion of their course selection process.
-Payment information is also published on-line in the “Important Registration Information” section of the Schedule of Classes of the respective term.
+Payment information is also published on-line on the Sycamore Express web Site of the respective term.
 Bills may not be mailed until after the variable payment plan fee has gone into effect.

 Students scheduling classes by utilization of the Web system must obtain important financial messages regarding payment responsibilities at the conclusion of their course selection process.
-Additionally, payment information is published on-line in the “Important Registration Information” section of the Schedule of Classes of the respective term.
+Additionally, payment information is published on-line on the Sycamore Express web site es of the respective term.
 Bills may not be mailed until after the variable payment plan fee has gone into effect.

 Students registering in the Office of Registration and Records are also provided payment information at the conclusion of their registration process.

 Returned Check Policy.
-Students providing checks, which are subsequently returned as non-negotiable, are assessed a $20.00 penalty per check.
+Students providing paper or electronic checks, which are subsequently returned as non-negotiable, are assessed a $25.00 penalty per check.
 In addition, once a student has presented three non-negotiable checks, all check writing privileges will be suspended indefinitely.

 International Student Application Fee.
-In lieu of the admission fee listed above, international students’ applications must be accompanied by a $35.00 nonrefundable fee.
-The fee is applied to the cost of mailing I-20’s and other documents overseas.
+International students’ applications must be accompanied by a $35.00 nonrefundable application fee.

 Auditor’s Fee.
 An auditor’s fee of $5.00 per credit hour is charged to persons properly qualified who desire to attend one of the classes open for auditing without participating in the recitation and without formal credit.